Build an India Gold Price App with JavaScript

 -H "Authorization: Bearer ga_live_YOUR_KEY"

 The three things that actually cause a 401: the Bearer prefix is missing, the key has a stray newline or quote from a copy-paste, or the key is being read from an env var that is not loaded.
 Keys are prefixed ga_live_.
-You do not strictly need a key to start — anonymous calls work but are capped at 100 requests per hour per IP and return a trimmed response shape, so for anything past a quick test, authenticate.
+You do not strictly need a key to start — anonymous calls work but are capped at 100 requests per hour per IP, so for anything past a quick test, authenticate.

 The symbol parameter is not a bare metal code.
 It is BASE-QUOTE-CONTRACT.
 Passing symbol=XAU returns 400 invalid_symbol; the value you want for live gold spot is XAU-USD-SPOT: